Nursing Student Policy Manual

 - Students are responsible for the above testing fees.

-- Clinical competence for nursing courses previous to the requested admission point will be reviewed by nursing faculty.
+- Clinical competence for nursing courses previous to the requested admission point may be reviewed by nursing faculty.

 - Meet the ADN program admission requirements in place at the time of application.
-These are available on the college website, Student Services, and the Health Sciences Division.
+These are available on the college website.

 - Validation of competence in knowledge of nursing courses prior to the point of entry.
 Assessment of competence is conducted using computerized testing and observation of clinical performance.

-- Submit written request for transfer admission to the ADN Director.
+- Submit written request for transfer admission to the Nursing Program Director.

 - Apply to the college and meet all the current admission requirements in place at the time of entry into the program.

-- Submit official copies of transcripts to Student Services for evaluation of transfer credit.
+- Submit official copies of transcripts to Student Records for evaluation of transfer credit (The only NUR course WPCC Nursing will accept is NUR 111 grade C or better).

 - Submit nursing course syllabi from the transfer applicant’s nursing program for evaluation by the WPCC ADN Director.

-- Clinical competence for nursing courses previous to the requested admission point will be assessed by nursing faculty.
+- Clinical competence for nursing courses previous to the requested admission point may be assessed by nursing faculty (Previous Summative Clinical evaluation form for evaluation by Director).

 - All required written work must be prepared using guidelines set forth in the current edition of the Publication Manual of the American Psychological Association (APA).
 Students are expected to show competency in writing at the college level and application of APA format to written assignments.

-- Internet resources are available to assist students with APA formatting of written assignments (www.apastyle.org) and the Purdue Online Writing Lab (OWL).
+- Internet resources are available to assist students with APA formatting of written assignments (www.apastyle.org) and (http://owl.english.purdue.edu/owl/).

 - Students in need of individual assistance with writing skills are encouraged to utilize the WPCC Academic Success Center.